glamstack/okta-sdk/README.md

 All API tokens should be defined in the `.env` file which is included in `.gitignore` and not committed to your repository.

-It is a recommended to store a copy of each API token in your preferred password manager (ex.
+It is recommended to store a copy of each API token in your preferred password manager (ex.
 1Password, LastPass, etc.) and/or secrets vault (ex.
 HashiCorp Vault, Ansible, etc.).

 ### API Token Permissions